 some favorite colors to wear

-variety of flowers and plants, park has a picnic-y vibe and is very colorful in the Spring
+variety of flowers and plants, gardens are very colorful in the Spring + Fall

 gardens, mansion, woods, open fields, really cool trees, variety of colorful flowers